 The Savic Plaza 120 £100 118cm x 64cm x 52cm tall

 This is the much larger version of the Savic Plaza 100.
-It's probably the largest barred hamster cage with hamster sized bar spacing.
+It's probably the largest barred hamster cage with hamster sized bar spacing, apart from the Aura plexi (below) which is the same size but taller.
 It's virtually the same as the Plaza 100, but it has two large doors - one on top and one on the front, so access is very good.
-It's available from Pets at Home for £100.
 It has the same 9mm bar spacing (which measures at about 8.5mm) and suitable for Syrians and dwarf hamsters, but for dwarf hamsters there should be no more than 25cm between the roof and top of the bedding to avoid fall risks.
 Again bedding panels can be used for deeper bedding.

 Viking custom perspex panels for deep bedding - for Plaza cages and other barred cages